Couples Counselling

 How Does Couple Counselling Approach Relationship Challenges?

 I don’t take sides.
-I’m not here to decide who’s right or assign blame.
-I’m here to help you both slow down long enough to see what is actually happening between you.
+And I am not here to decide who is right or assign blame.
+I am here to facilitate you both slowing down long enough to see what is actually happening between you.
 That awareness is where change begins.
 As you start to understand what is driving your difficulties, not only what is happening, but why, new ways of relating start to become possible.

 I hold what you bring with care and without judgment.
 I ask only that you come with some willingness to look at each other and at yourselves.